-FactsRegion: Western Pacific Sector: Humans Country: China Project type: Supporting project Country partners: Jiangsu Academy of Agricultural Sciences (JAAS) Funding partners: JPIAMR Research Partners: University of Manchester, United Kingdom; Centro Nacional de Biotechnologia, Spain; Facultad de Veterinaria, Spain; Max von Pettenkofer Institute, Germany; Institut Pasteur, France Timescale: January 2022- December 2024 ICARS funding: 298,100.00 EURO
+FactsRegion: Western Pacific Sector: One Health Country: China Project type: Supporting project Country partners: Jiangsu Academy of Agricultural Sciences (JAAS) Funding partners: JPIAMR Research Partners: University of Manchester, United Kingdom; Centro Nacional de Biotechnologia, Spain; Facultad de Veterinaria, Spain; Max von Pettenkofer Institute, Germany; Institut Pasteur, France Timescale: January 2022- December 2024 ICARS funding: 298,100.00 EURO

 The Chinese government issued a National Action Plan for the Control of antimicrobial resistance (AMR) during 2016-2022 and the Chinese Ministry of Agriculture and Rural Affairs also issued a National Action Plan for the control of AMR in animal derived bacteria during 2017-2020.
 The concept of One Health is key to China’s strategy to combat AMR, and China has made important progress in this area.
 For example, the use of colistin was banned as a growth promoter in agriculture in 2016, and this successful intervention was followed by a ban on the use of all antibiotics as growth promoters in Jan, 2020.
 As such, there is a clear link between the objectives of this project and China’s national strategic priorities for reducing AMR.